spiceai/cookbook/arrow/README.md

-# In-Memory Arrow Data Accelerator Recipe
+# In-Memory Arrow Data Accelerator

 Create a connector instance using sample data and accelerate it using In-Memory Arrow Data Accelerator.